I think Drop Point is more versatile than a Clip Point

 Pros:

-2. The sharp point is suitable for slashing, stabbing and piercing.
+2. The sharp point is suitable for piercing and self-dense.

 Cons: